-Project: 2010-01: Enhancements of AI/RWIS CBT Champion: Tina Greenfield, Iowa Department of Transportation
+Project: 2010-01: Enhancements of AI/RWIS CBT

 - This was the #1 Ranked Peer Exchange Project from 2009. - A conference call was held in March to discuss this project. - Lee Smithson and Tina Greenfield are working to get more money funded for the project. - The team is in the scoping phase for splitting the AI/RWIS CBT and we've held some meetings with GanTek and the other stakeholders about this.
 The hang-up is money right now.
 We have a number of changes in mind, but not the funds to do them yet according to the quotes from GanTek. - Lee Smithson, Steve Lund, and Bill Hoffman presented a resolution (asking permission) at the Summer AASHTO SCOM Meeting this past July in Savannah, to have AASHTO ask State DOT's to Contribute \$3,750 for this CBT enhancement.
-They should get an answer from AASHTO within the next couple of months.
+They should get an answer from AASHTO within the next couple of months. - A mini-meeting may be necessary in Boulder.